wkarlin-rally/RepData_PeerAssessment1/PA1_template.md

 ##                   (Other)   :15840
 ```

 Yes, we can see there are no longer any NAs.
+Next, plot the histogram of total number of steps taken with the imputed data.

 ```r